canjs/canjs/docs/can-guides/commitment/recipes/file-navigator-simple.md

 ### Things to know

-- A template can call out to another registered _partial_ template with with [{{>PARTIAL_NAME}}](http://canjs.com/doc/can-stache.tags.partial.html) like the following:
+- A template can call out to another registered _partial_ template with with [can-stache.tags.partial {{>PARTIAL_NAME}}] like the following:

   ```html
   {{>PARTIAL_NAME}}
   ```

-- You can register partial templates with [can.stache.registerPartial](http://canjs.com/doc/can-stache.registerPartial.html) like the following:
+- You can register partial templates with [can-stache.registerPartial can.stache.registerPartial] like the following:

   ```js
   var template = can.stache.from("TEMPLATE_ID");